zacbrannelly/drqa-server/README.md

 - Use the command `tar -xvf data.tar.gz` to extract the dataset
 - When done you can delete `data.tar.gz`to save some space
 - Next clone this repository into the `DrQA` folder: `git clone https://github.com/zacbran/drqa-server.git`
-- Now you can start the server using the command: `python3.5 flask_server.py`
+- Now you can start the server using the command: `python3.5 drqa-server/flask_server.py`
+- **NOTE**: It is important the script is run from the `DrQA` folder, not the `drqa-server` folder